ekedonald/Implementing-Wordpress-Website-with-LVM-Storage-Management/README.md

 A **Three-Tier Architecture** is a client-server architecture model that separates an application into three interconnected but distinct layers, each responsible for specific aspects of the application's functionality.

-Generally, web or mobile solutions are implemented based on **Three-Tier Architecture** to improve scalability and flexibility.
+Generally, web or mobile solutions are implemented based on a **Three-Tier Architecture** to improve scalability and flexibility.
 The three distinct layers are:

 **1. Presentation Layer (PL)**: This is the user interface such as the client server or browser on your laptop.